Client Conversation Center

 How can you best engage your clients?
 Authentically ask, listen, and empathize.

-When navigating uncertain environments—particularly one like today—many clients simply want to have human, calming, effective conversations with their financial advisor.
+When navigating uncertain environments, many clients simply want to have human, calming, effective conversations with their financial advisor.
 They want reassurance that you understand their priorities and fears, and that you empathize.

 They want to know you understand and empathize with their feelings.
 Getting the emotional and human side of the conversation is probably the hardest but the most important in terms of calming their fears and anxieties.
 Market volatility is only part of what is causing client concerns.
-Health concerns and family responsibilities are also on the forefront of many clients’ minds.
+A myriad of factors, including the state of the economy, fluctuating interest rates, geopolitical tensions, and societal unrest are also on the forefront of many clients’ minds.
 Don’t feel the need to solve their challenges immediately.
 Rather, Ask, Listen, Empathize.

 While you may have worked to prepare your clients for inevitable market volatility, emotions can be, well, emotional.
 All team members should be prepared to support clients during this time of uncertainty.
 Responsiveness, empathy and authenticity can go a long way in putting clients at ease.
 When fear is at its highest, a consistent, personalized message can instill reassurance and confidence.